 - Summarize vouchers.
 Add up the total expenditure listed on each petty cash voucher in the petty cash fund (the information can also come from the petty cash book).
 Subtract this amount from the calculated amount of cash withdrawn.
 The result should be zero.
 If there is a residual balance, then there is a cash overage in the fund.
 If there is a negative balance, there is a cash shortage in the fund.

 - Investigate variances.
 Investigate any differences between the stated amount of the petty cash fund and the actual total of cash and vouchers.
-If the difference is unexplained, complete a voucher stating the unexplained amount, and charging it to a predetermined departmental account in the general ledger.
+If the difference is unexplained, complete a voucher stating the unexplained amount, and charge it to a predetermined departmental account in the general ledger.

 It is useful to charge unexplained differences to an expense account set aside for that purpose.
 By doing so, it is much easier to track the cumulative amount of undocumented losses over time.
 Also, consider having a policy that requires the internal audit staff to be notified if the amount of an unexplained shortage in a petty cash fund exceeds a certain amount.